gregorwolf/SAP-NPM-API-collection/apis/appfront-cli/README.md

 - See the runtime logs of frontend applications

 Application Frontend Command Line Interface is licensed under the Apache License, Version 2.0 - see [LICENSE](LICENSE).
+The [Open Source Legal Notice](OpenSourceLegalNotice.pdf) is part of the package contents.

 ## Prerequisites